CourseHeroGrp1/Crumble/planning/project_proposal.md

 # Project Proposal

-Pod Members: **Stephanie D., Abhiraj C., Gevork M.**
+Pod Members: **Stephanie Abhiraj Gevork**

 ## Problem Statement

-Insert your groups problem statement and target audience.
+A majority of people don't bother writing down their family history because it is too tedious or difficult to do it by hand.

 ## Description